 “The projects on SolidGigs are from more established brands compared to what I have experienced on other online freelancing platforms – the quality is better!” —Chris

 Disclaimer: SolidGigs is owned by Millo.
 We hired a freelance writer to try every aspect of the service.
 The writer tried the sign-up, payment, and onboarding processes, and then tested the gig alerts for three weeks.
 This experience gave him the tools to produce an accurate and unbiased SolidGigs review.

 Conclusion: Should you use SolidGigs?

 As you can tell from my SolidGigs review above, I think you should give SolidGigs a try if you need some nice new client leads to grow your freelance business.
-If you’re even considering it, spend the $2 to try it for 30 days and I think you’ll be pleasantly surprised.
+If you’re even considering it, start a free trial and I think you’ll be pleasantly surprised.